 - Medical bills

-We base this calculation of compensation on all the work and negotiating we do on your behalf.
+We base this calculation on all the work and negotiating we do on your behalf.
 We understand you are not a legal professional, so it is common for victims to overlook these important factors—we make sure that doesn’t happen.

 Other Important Factors You Must Consider When Building Your Claim: